J. W. Dunne: Later years

-Dunne published his first book, on dry fly fishing, in 1924, with a new method of making realistic artificial flies (see below).
+Dunne published his first book, on dry fly fishing, in 1924, with a new method of making realistic artificial flies.

 Meanwhile, he was studying precognitive dreams which he believed he and others had experienced.
 By 1927 he had evolved the theory of serial time for which he would become famous and published an account of it, together with his dream researches, in his next book An Experiment with Time.
 In 1932 the Society for Psychical Research (SPR) tried to replicate his experimental results on dream precognition, but their investigator Theodore Besterman failed amid some controversy.
 The SPR's journal editor even prefaced his report with a disclaimer distancing the Society from his findings and Dunne gave his own version two years later in a new edition of his book.

 When the playwright J. B. Priestley premiered his 1937 time play Time and the Conways, Dunne lectured the cast on his theory.
 He later gave a television broadcast.
 Dunne continued to work on serialism throughout the rest of his life and wrote several more books, as well as frequent updates to An Experiment with Time.

 On 3 July 1928, at the age of 52, he married the Hon.
 Cicely Twisleton-Wykeham-Fiennes, daughter of Geoffrey Cecil Twisleton-Wykeham-Fiennes, 18th Baron Saye and Sele, and they lived for a good deal of time after that at the family seat of Broughton Castle.
 They had two children and he wrote up some of his bedtime stories to them in two more books, The Jumping Lions of Borneo and St. George and the Witches (published in the US as An Experiment with St. George).

 Death

-Dunne died in Banbury, England on 24 August 1949, aged 73.
+Dunne died in Banbury, England, on 24 August 1949, aged 73.